LinkedIn InMail vs Connection Requests: Which Gets Better Response Rates?

 - ☐ High-volume outreach (150+ prospects/month)

-- ☐ Building long-term network for ongoing relationship development
+- ☐ Building a long-term network for ongoing relationship development

 - ☐ Limited budget for prospecting tools